matn7/CS-Notes/src/main/java/deployment/GCP.md

 **Billing IAM**

-- Role - Billing Account User.
+- Role: Billing Account User.
-- Purpose - Link projects to billing accounts.
+- Purpose: Link projects to billing accounts.
-- Level - Organization or billing account.
+- Level: Organization or billing account.
-- Use Case - This role has very restricted permissions, so you can grant it broadly, typically in combination with Project Creator.
+- Use Case: This role has very restricted permissions, so you can grant it broadly, typically in combination with Project Creator.
 These two roles allow a user to create new projects linked to the billing account on which the role is granted.